 When you visit Savannah, you must visit River Street!
 Packed with live music, shops, and restaurants located on the river!

 A good amount of time to spend here on River Street would be a few hours.
-It is a great place to get some photos and people watch.
+It is a great place to get some photos and people-watch.

 I had a great time by myself on this cruise.
-They offer both daytimes with brunch and dinner boat cruises.
+They offer both daytime brunch and dinner boat cruises.

 I only did the cruise and didn’t sign up for the meals.
-If you are interested in just the cruise it’s a lot cheaper.
+If you are interested in just the cruise, it’s a lot cheaper.

 Historic Homes & Famous Squares

 The historic district is laid out in squares containing green spaces, park benches, and statues.
-They are really all worth exploring depending on the amount of time you have.
+They are really all worth exploring, depending on the amount of time you have.

 If food is your favorite part of traveling, check out this First Squares Food Tour.

-In the 1700s there was the era of the pirates!
-History tells us that pirates would often kidnap locals using the underground tunnels beneath the Pirates House leading them to the nearby ships.
+In the 1700s, there was the era of the pirates!
+History tells us that pirates would often kidnap locals using the underground tunnels beneath the Pirates House, leading them to the nearby ships.
 Here they would be forced to serve as slaves aboard the ship.

 Explore the City Market

-If you only have a few days in Savannah make sure you spend a few hours exploring the city market.
+If you only have a few days in Savannah, make sure you spend a few hours exploring the city market.
 This stretch of road is safe for solo female travelers and a whole lot of fun!

-Drinking on the streets is actually legal here in Savannah on River Street and City Market.
+Open container and drinking on the streets is actually legal here in Savannah on River Street and City Market.
 Just ask for a To-Go Cup!

-Best Hotels in Savannah GA
+Where to Stay Solo in Savannah GA

-Hotels outside the city center are more budget-friendly but if you are on a solo trip to Savannah GA, I recommend staying in the center.
+Hotels outside the city center are more budget-friendly, but if you are on a solo trip to Savannah GA, I recommend staying in the center.

 Haunted Bed and Breakfast | Pet Friendly